yonkov/Simple-Tour-Guide/readme.txt

 Go to "Style" tab and customize accordingly.
 For additional customizations, you can use the `.stg` classname or add a custom class to each step from the "Create a Tour" tab.
 Go to `Аppearance => Customize => Additional css` and add your own custom styles there.

 = Can I create more than one tour? =
-The plugin currently supports only one tour, however you can add an additional tour.
-Check [Shepherd.js](https://shepherdjs.dev/docs/tutorial-02-usage.html) documentation on how to do it, as well as the last question in this section (you would need to add some custom code to make it work).
+In the pro version of the plugin, you can create unlimited tours.
+The free version supports only one tour.

 = Can I add a background overlay to disable the rest of the site while the tour is active? = Yes, this feature is available since version 1.03.
 All you need to do is check the option "Show modal background overlay when the tour is active" in the Tour options tab.
 This will disable any site interaction until the user has finished or dismissed the tour.